UP | HOME

 • In guided mode the robot should be easy to move.
 If it is resisting stop and investigate.

-4. Test actions in MoveIt with the fake hardware before deploying on the robot:
+4. Test actions in MoveIt with the mock hardware before deploying on the robot:

 5. Always have somebody ready to press the enabling device to stop the robot.